-Similar to other areas that attract messiness when tucked away, my safe was full of paper clutter like old bills, statements from credit cards I didn’t have anymore, and insurance I no longer use.
+Similar to other areas that attract messiness when tucked away, my safe was full of clutter like old bills, statements from credit cards I didn’t have anymore, and insurance I no longer use.
 I gradually combed through each manila folder and added more useless paper to the shred pile.

 It wasn’t the first time I wondered – why did I think I wasn’t smart enough for a Bachelor of Science degree?

 It’s hard to lay blame on any one reason.
 It could have been that I hung out with average students.
-Perhaps, it’s what I strived for after moving so much.
-Average was a whole lot better than “the new girl”.
-Whatever the reason, I identified myself as – average.
-Normal.
-Typical.
+It’s what I strived for after moving so much.
+Average was better than the new girl look I frequently got.